imflash217/portfolio/docs/algorithms/design_patterns.md

 {==

-In software engineering, Creational design patterns are design patterns that deal with {==object creation mechanism==};
+In software engineering, Creational design patterns are design patterns that deal with **object creation mechanism**;
 trying to create objects in a manners suitable for the sitation.
 The basic form of object creation could result in design problems or added complexity to the design.
 Creational design patetrns solve this problem by controlling this object creation.

 ==}